 \subsection{The Impacts of Proxies}

-In this section, we also experiment with the number of proxies impacts on MPA loss.
-We evaluate the accuracy using the R@1 metric and nDCG@k metric while changing the number of proxies $K$ on CUB-200-2011 and Cars196.
-Note that this evaluation is the same implementation details as the comparison of state-of-the-art losses other than the number of proxies.
-This evaluation uses $K = \{1, 4, 8, 12, 16\}$, and MPA loss learns three times each condition.
+In this section, we also experiment with the effect of the number of proxies on MPA loss.
+We evaluate the accuracy using the R@1 and nDCG@k metrics while varying the number of proxies $K$ on CUB-200-2011 and Cars196.
+Note that this evaluation is the same implementation as the state-of-the-art loss comparison, except for the number of proxies.
+This evaluation uses $K = \{1, 4, 8, 12, 16\}$, and MPA loss learns three times for each condition.

-Figure~\ref{CUBR1Graph} and figure~\ref{CarsR1Graph} show the R@1 results when $K$ is changed on CUB-200-2011 and Cars196, respectively.
-In addition, table~\ref{CUB_ProxiesImpacts} and table~\ref{Cars_ProxiesImpacts} show the R@1 and nDCG@k metrics on CUB-200-2011 and Cars196, respectively.
-According to these results, MPA loss was the highest accuracy when the number of proxies $K$ was equal to 8 or 12.
-On the other hand, fewer proxies $K=1$ and $K=4$ or many proxies $K=16$ conditions were lower accuracies than $K=8$ or $K=12$.
+Figure~\ref{CUBR1Graph} and \ref{CarsR1Graph} show the R@1 results as $K$ is varied on CUB-200-2011 and Cars196, respectively.
+Additionally, table~\ref{CUB_ProxiesImpacts} and table~\ref{Cars_ProxiesImpacts} show the R@1 and nDCG@k metrics on CUB-200-2011 and Cars196, respectively.
+According to these results, MPA loss had the highest accuracy when the number of proxies $K$ was equal to 8 or 12.
+Alternatively, fewer proxies $K=1$ and $K=4$ or many proxies $K=16$ conditions were less accurate than $K=8$ or $K=12$.

-From these results, MPA loss might become better performance by setting to the appropriate number of proxies on target datasets.
-Thus, MPA loss with appropriate proxies could encourage learning more flexibly for practical datasets than single-proxy loss.
-Furthermore, this true appropriate number of proxies might correspond to the number of local centers in each class on the target dataset.
+From these results, MPA loss could perform better when set to the appropriate number of proxies on target datasets.
+Thus, MPA loss with appropriate proxies could promote more flexible learning for practical datasets than single-proxy loss.
+Furthermore, this truly appropriate number of proxies may correspond to the number of local centers in each class on the target dataset.
 Note that these local centers arise from the intra-class variance, and these local centers for each class are difficult to know in advance.
-Therefore, MPA loss needs to decide the number of proxies which enough represent local centers and proxies regularization such as \eqref{CenterReg} properly.
+Therefore, MPA loss must decide the number of proxies that is sufficient to properly represent local centers and proxies regularization, such as \eqref{CenterReg}.